Mayor Boris Johnson’s decision to scrap London’s lorry safety unit has drawn heavy criticism from cycling organisations.

-They point out that nine of the 15 cyclists killed in
+They point out that nine of the 15 cyclists killed in London in 2008 died in collisions with lorries, and so far in 2009, it’s eight out of 10.

 The Commercial Vehicle Education Unit (CVEU) is run by the Metropolitan Police.
 It consists of 12 police officers who, since 2005, have completed over 3,000 roadside checks of freight vehicles, finding fault in over 70 percent of cases.